dchorn/VibeVisor/README.md

     ```shell
     npm install
     ```
-4. Add your bot token and other necessary environment variables in a `.env` file.
-Use `.env.example` as a template.
+4. Add your bot token and other necessary configuration variables in a `.config.json` file.
+Use `.config.json.example` as a template.

 ### Running the Bot